ismailalbayrakETH/FishSeg-Fish-tracking-using-image-segmentation-/Guidelines/PracticalGuide.md

 # Fisheye camera calibration
 ## Calibration procedures
 The fisheye camera calibration is done following the [fisheye camera model](https://ch.mathworks.com/help/vision/ug/fisheye-calibration-basics.html).
 Herein, there are three main "DOITALL" functions that you need to run one by one.
+The instructions and necessary files in the Matlab path are specified in the header.
 1. Kalibing_11_DOITALL.m
     a.
 Search for checkerboard intersections
 2. Undisting_11_DOITALL.m